 There are other factors such as current trends, marketing, and promotion etc.

 Financial support while learning is very important also.

-Struggling to survive can sap the energies of a creative person and someone who is broke might find themselves taking a job that pays the bills but leaves them little time for writing.
+Struggling to survive can sap the energies of a creative person, taking a job that pays the bills can leave little time for writing.